jonnlai/language-game/README.md

 - JSHint:

-  - highlighted that "b" variable had not been defined.
+  - highlighted that the "b" variable had not been defined.
 This was fixed by adding the "let" keyword to declare the variable.
-(The variable name was changed to i later to improve the variable name.)
+(The variable name was later changed to "i" to improve the naming of variables.)

   ![Undefined variable](readme-files/testing/JSHint-undefined-var.png)